Set up Devin’s workspace to start building

 repo.

 to manage environment variables.
-We’ll first follow direnv’s installation instructions to install it on Devin’s machine.
+First, we’ll follow direnv’s installation instructions to install it on Devin’s machine.
+After April 24 2025, direnv should automatically be installed on new teams’ machines.

 We’ll first install direnv